Age of Mythology: Buildings

 Buildings in Age of Mythology can generally be split into three categories: economic, military, and defensive.
 The most important economic building is the Town Center, which is similar to the building of the same name in the Age of Empires series games.
 Most civilian units are trained at the Town Center, as are some improvements.
 Most importantly, players advance Age via the building.
 The Town Center provides 15 population slots, and building additional houses will earn the player 10 additional slots per house.
 In the Heroic Age, players may claim settlements (unclaimed Town Centres) for additional population slots.
 In some cases owning all town centres will trigger a countdown to victory.
 Other economic buildings include the farm and market.

 Buildings are able to research improvements, as well as provide resources for the player.
 All units except civilians and myth units are trained at military buildings.
 These buildings differ in name and purpose between culture, but all are able to train similar units.
 Military buildings are also used to research military specific technologies, such as armor upgrades, and attack improvements.

 Walls and towers are defensive structures, which are not able to train units, and are used only for the purposes of defense.
 They are able to research some upgrades, although these are generally only useful to the building performing the research.
 Another type of building available to players, is a Wonder: a grand building that represents an architectural achievement of the civilization.
 In certain game modes, once a player builds a wonder, a ten-minute countdown begins.
 If the wonder is still standing after the countdown ends, the player who built the wonder wins.

 Scenario editor

 The Age of Mythology editor is far more advanced than that of its predecessor, the Age of Empires II scenario editor.
-As well as standard unit placement facilities, the editor allows units to be overlapped, and it facilitates for large mountains, and steep terrain.
+In addition to standard unit placement facilities, the editor allows units to be overlapped, and it facilitates for large mountains, and steep terrain.
 Triggers, a popular aspect of scenario design in Age of Empires II, are also present in Age of Mythologys editor, as well as cinematics and other special effects.